Skip to main content

 Mesopotamia

 In the royal archives of Mari, a letter (ARM 26/2 370) from Yarim-Addu to his lord Zimri-Lim was discovered, reporting a protest by Elamite messengers: «These messengers [did not stop shouting] at the palace gates; they rent their garments with their own hands».
-One of the protesters is asked: «Why do you constantly shout at the palace gates and rend your garments?» (1988CharpinD_LafontB:175-177, archibab.fr).
-The Mesopotamian archive of Mari dates to the first half of the 18th century BCE (1956Munn-RankinJM:106).
+According to the report, one of the protesters is asked: «Why do you constantly shout at the palace gates and rend your garments?» (1988CharpinD_LafontB:175–177, archibab.fr).
+The Mari archive, a key Mesopotamian source, dates to the first half of the 18th century BCE (1956Munn-RankinJM:106).

 17 And he said, God forbid that I should do this: the man in whose hand the cup was found, he shall be my servant; and as for you, go you up in peace unto your father.